carywoods/webmic/README.md

-# webmic
+# Webmic
-webcam microphone test
+This repository is for the Webmic project, which includes webcam and microphone testing functionality.